Aliases for PER3 Gene

 GeneCards Summary for PER3 Gene

 PER3 (Period Circadian Regulator 3) is a Protein Coding gene.
 Diseases associated with PER3 include Advanced Sleep Phase Syndrome, Familial, 3 and Advanced Sleep Phase Syndrome.
-Among its related pathways are Circadian rhythm and Circadian rythm related genes.
+Among its related pathways are Circadian rythm related genes and Circadian rhythm.
 Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and kinase binding.
 An important paralog of this gene is PER2.